Early College Academy

 - Student and Parent/Guardian must sign all required documents to participate in the program (Early College Academy Participation Agreement, TB Form, FERPA form - these will be provided at the parent/guardian meeting or via email).

-Types of ECA Students - New Option for 2025-26
+Types of ECA Students

 There are now two types of Early College Academy Students who have different options related to when they can take courses through the ECA program at MCC and how many courses they can take.